 SharePoint’s inbuilt capabilities allow users to navigate the available information in the form of FAQs and Wiki pages.
 This empowers users to instantaneously access the guides and address internal or external queries.
 The added benefit of having SharePoint as a KMS is that it works cohesively with an intranet managed on, thereby also reducing the hassle of managing separate platforms for these sharepoint functionalities.

 Workflow Management System:

-SharePoint has been designed by Microsoft keeping process management in mind.
+Microsoft has designed SharePoint keeping process management in mind.
 Therefore, it serves as a natural Workflow Management System that organizations can use to streamline and audit their performance.

 Several pre-built workflows exist within SharePoint for basic tasks such as approvals and reviews.
-Organizations can also build custom workflows that help in the planning and execution of their tasks, with added capabilities for monitoring the productivity of the workflows.
+Organizations can also build custom workflows that help in the planning and execution of their tasks.
+Added capabilities for monitoring the productivity of the workflows are also possible.
 It also offers an appreciable level of process automation, which is necessary for modern operations to run punctually and efficiently.

 These examples of SharePoint’s versatility as a platform highlight its utility in any modern organization.
 However, it must be noted that while SharePoint can be a “Jack of all trades”, it is important to remember not to perceive it as a “Swiss Army Knife”.
 Using SharePoint to perform multiple critical functions within an organization is not ideal, as the site infrastructure is not built to handle such use.
 It is better to specialize SharePoint or use it within moderation for all the stock uses it offers.